 Champaner flourished as the vibrant capital of Pavagadh under the aegis of Chauhan Rajputs during the late 1400s.
 Replete with the ruins of a fortress, numerous mosques, temples, tombs, and stepwells, the area is a historical feast and is a must visit.
-It was declared as a UNESCO World Heritage site in 2004 – the first and only one in the state of Gujarat.
+It was declared as a UNESCO World Heritage site in 2004 – the first one in the state of Gujarat.
 The monuments here are a unique fusion of Hindu and Islamic architecture.

 What makes Champaner worth visiting?